n-eiling/eduOS-rs/README.md

 $ make
 ```

-From here, we should be able to run the kernel in ehyve:
+The kernel can now be run the kernel in ehyve:

 ```sh
 $ make run